 Many times test gassing of a thread needs to be stopped for a specific time.
 Timers are used for the same purpose.
 They are capable to simply simulate the real user thinking time.

 Spike testing is a very common approach in Jmeter.
 Actually, there are certain tasks that are associated with it.
-The prime task of rendezvous point is to managing spike testing without creating any issue.
+The prime task of the rendezvous point is to managing spike testing without creating any issue.
 Actually, the synchronizing timer is considered along with it to perform this task.
-You need to wait for the time till all the active users reach a value that is assigned during load test.
+You need to wait for the time till all the active users reach a value that is assigned during the load test.

 In addition to these, another assertion i.e. Beansheel is also widely used for the same purpose.

-There are certain elements that are useful in performance test.
+There are certain elements that are useful in a performance test.
 Test Plan is nothing but a logical packet that contains all those test elements.
 Some common examples are Assertions, thread groups as well as samplers.

 Before the sample requests are accomplished, Pre-processors are executed.
-Basically these are nothing but the test plan elements that are helpful in ensuring reliability.
+Basically, these are nothing but the test plan elements that are helpful in ensuring reliability.
 Some of the widely used Pre-processors in the JMeter are: